 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 2. Prepare necessary tools

 Prepare also scissors for cutting threads.
-A sewing pin, a toothpick, a ruler or a measuring tape, a thimble and a scotch tape are optional.
+A sewing pin, a toothpick, a ruler or a measuring tape, a thimble, and scotch tape are optional.
 It is better to use them but not always necessary.

 Cut the thread with sharp scissors.
-If you just break it with your hand, edges of thread will be tangling and you will have problems putting it through the eye of the needle.
+If you just break it with your hand, the break will result in fuzzy ends and you will have problems putting it through the eye of the needle.
 The length of the thread should be 60-65 cm (or 23-25 in).

 4. Position the button